MartinLocher/carcounter/README.md

 In order to save battery most of the time the lora node is in deepsleep and only the ULP portion is still active and counting the positive signalds.

 Once the lora node wakes up it checks if there were car counted in its sleeptime and then transmits this numbers via LoraWan.
 The beauty of ULP is also that as the transactions on the counter are atomic there is no need for serialization.
-The counter also counting while the main thread is sending data via LoraWan!
+The counter is counting while the main thread is sending data via LoraWan out of the box !

 The application is at run time configurable by pushing down a byte stream from TTN.